prototyp3-dev/cartesapp/README.md

 cartesapp create-module MODULE_NAME
 ```

-Then edit the `MODULE_NAME/settings.py` to import the project files.
+This will generate the example files `<app>/settings.py`, `<app>/<app>.py`, and `tests/<app>.py`.
+Check and edit these files.

 ## Building

+Run this command to generate a snapshot of your app:

 ```shell
 cartesapp build
 ```

+This will generate the required snapshot to run the cartesi rollups node.

 ## Running